bonovoxly/playbook/roles/instance.openvpn_configure/README.md

 ------------

 - Docker installed.
 - Configures a systemd service (this was tested using Ubutnu 16.04).
-Requires that Docker be installed, in this case, it uses the `instance.docker_install` role.
+Requires that Docker be installed, in this case, it uses the `instance.docker` role.

 Example Playbook
 ----------------